grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 {{% /admonition %}}

 If `true`, propagate the tracing context to the plugin backend and enable tracing (if the backend supports it).

+## as_external

+Load an external versions of a core plugin.
+The external version needs to be explicitly installed.

+Experimental.
+Requires the feature toggle `decoupleCorePlugins` to be enabled.

 <hr>